-Hubert F. Searcy Hall (1970) is named in honor of the late Hubert F. Searcy, former Huntingdon College president, in recognition of thirty years of dedicated service.
+Hubert F. Searcy Hall (1970) is named in honor of the late Hubert F. Searcy, former Huntingdon College president, in recognition of 30 years of dedicated service.
 Remodeled in 1999, it continues to serve as a residence hall and is also available for use by individuals attending workshops, conferences, camps, and other activities on campus.
 Each room is equipped with a private phone line with voice mail and access to the Internet and e-mail.
-Also provided are a refrigerator and connections for cable television in each room.
+Also provided are a refrigerator/microwave and connections for cable television in each room.

-Bowman Ecological Study Center (1981) is a protected area including a cabin, pond and grassy area where students may collect and study samples of plants, trees, and aquatic life.
+Bowman Ecological Study Center (1981), located in Prattville, Alabama, is a protected area including a cabin, pond and grassy area where students may collect and study samples of plants, trees, and aquatic life.
 The Center, as well as an endowment for the continual maintenance of the facility, was a gift from Dorothy Bowman of Prattville.

 Sybil Smith Hall (1985) is a modern, fully equipped music facility built in the Neo-Gothic style.
-It houses the Lucile Crowell Delchamps Recital Hall, the Julia Lightfoot Sellers Reception Hall, the faculty of the Music Program, lecture rooms, practice and rehearsal rooms, faculty studios, 24 pianos (18 grand and 6 studio pianos) and 4 organs, a modern electronic music laborator with more than 10,000 red The James W. Wilso erected in honor of his fath Center, the Durr Amphithe named in honor of Robert areas are comfortable and electronic music laboratory, and one of the most extensive recording libraries in the South with more than 10,000 records, CDs, and tapes.
+It houses the Lucile Crowell Delchamps Recital Hall, the Julia Lightfoot Sellers Reception Hall, the faculty of the Music Program, lecture rooms, practice and rehearsal rooms, faculty studios, 24 pianos (18 grand and six studio pianos) and four organs, a modern electronic music laboratory, and one of the most extensive recording libraries in the South with more than 10,000 records, CDs, and tapes.